chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 TCP/UDP 9638 - This allows Habitat to communicate configuration changes between all backend nodes

 TCP 9631 - This allows the Habitat API to be reachable from services on all backend nodes

+# Logs and service health check commands

+## Commands to check logs
+Ssh into the node where you have to to check logs and execute the below command.

+`journalctl -f`

+## Command to check Service health
+Ssh into the node where you have to check health of services and execute the below command.

+ `hab svc status`

 # Troubleshooting guide